Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 `newDesc` returns a value of whose type corresponds to the given name.

+TypeDesc values are immutable.
+To set the fields, they can be passed as extra arguments to newDesc:

+	rbxmk.newDesc("Type", "Category", "Name")

 ### `rbxmk.patchDesc(desc: RootDesc, actions: Array<DescAction>)`
 The `patchDesc` function transforms a descriptor according to a list of actions.
 Each action in the list is applied in order.
 Actions that do not apply are